Yoga Studio Owners: The Unsung Heroes of Your Life

 With all due respect to Mothers, Fathers, Grandparents, and Veterans, there needs to be a Yoga Studio Owner Appreciation Day.
 I’m serious.
 Have you ever stopped and thought about exactly what goes into opening, and then running one’s own yoga studio?
 Did you ever stop to think of what they get out of owning a studio?
 The next time you take a class anywhere, ask the person behind the desk if they are the owner.
 Really consider looking into their eyes.
 Do you see a glimmer of love staring back at you?
 Probably.
 Do you see a well-rested individual who is certain that everything is going to be okay?
 Hopefully.
 Do you see someone who has truly put it all on the line so you could come and enjoy a great class?
 You’re damn right you do.

 I had the privilege of meeting a studio owner over the phone yesterday.
-Nikki Watts of Ohm Yoga in Lake Stevens.
 She was so passionate about her community, and together we collaborated about upcoming trainings and events.
 Very cool lady.
 She and I discussed the the joy and challenges of owning a studio and managing our time so we could practice our yoga too.
 And then she said the coolest thing.
 I asked her what she was going to do for herself today, and she explained, “Well, I have a lot of computer work to do, because it’s Techie Tuesday.”
 Huh?
 I wanted to know more.
 She said, “Yep.”
 Monday is Marketing Monday and Tuesday is Techie Tuesday.
 That’s how I get it all in.”
 Pure genius!

-Earlier in the weekend, I got to visit one of my teacher training alumni, Shay Camp, in Black Diamond.
-Shay and her husband are opening a new facility next month called “Studio Barre and Lounge.”
-We toured this grand, ginormous, amazing space with her husband as they pointed out where the hot yoga room will be, where the full kitchen is, where the Barre classes will go, and where people will gather and enjoy wine and beer.
-(Yessssss!)
-It was endearing to see the crazy look in her eyes, filled with sleep exhaustion and her very high level of excitement over the preparations for their grand opening on October 3.
+Earlier, I got to visit one of my teacher training alumni who is also opening a new facility.
+As we toured this grand, ginormous, amazing space, it was endearing to see the crazy look in her eyes, filled with sleep exhaustion and her very high level of excitement over the preparations for their grand opening.
 I was so happy seeing her very close to the end of the longest and most complicated project she’s no doubt ever taken on, apart from parenthood.
 I know the road ahead for her will be rewarding and challenging, and I know she is super excited.
 For, as Kahil Gibran says in The Prophet : “Work is love made visible.”

 When I did two years in the trenches as a studio owner, like all my friends, I worked tirelessly and happily too.
 It’s long days that start at 4 a.m. and it’s long nights worrying about marketplace competition, diva teachers, crazy landlords, and trying to please all the students all the time.
 Owning a yoga studio is often times all about going broke…and getting your heart broken too.
 But you do it.
 You do it happily because it’s something that touches people’s lives.
 We get paid in sweaty hugs and we take that love happily to the bank (while praying to make payroll!).